sanskarjaiswal2001/Content-Manager/README.md

 # Content-Manager

-A simple C++ program to mamage your writings with basic editing features.
+A simple C++ program to manage your writings with basic editing features.